-Cardboard boxes: Single or triple layer cardboard must be flattened, and either recycled curbside with your waste hauler or at the Town's Rupert Road Transfer Station.
+Cardboard boxes: Single or triple layer cardboard must be flattened, and can be recycled curbside with your waste hauler or at the Town's Rupert Road Transfer Station.
 Cardboard wrapping paper tubes can also be recycled in the same way.

 Polystyrene (Styrofoam) packaging: Clean and dry packing peanuts can be given to shipping companies like Corner Gateway in Slingerlands.

 White “Expanded Polystyrene” blocks or forms that are clean and contain no paint or tape, etc. can be saved until you have a quantity, then taken to Shelter Enterprises for free recycling (you can identify polystyrene as “expanded foam” if is composed of numerous tiny foam “beads” and will separate into little balls when broken apart).
 Phone: 518-237-4100.
 Address: 8 Saratoga Street, Cohoes (at the north end of Route 787).